Equipment and assistive technology for school students

 Short term loans of up to 4 weeks are available so teachers can trial and evaluate the equipment.
 This helps identify the equipment that meets the student's needs.

-Assistive technologies are provided on long term loan for students with a significant physical disability or severe vision impairment to access curriculum.
+If trial loans are successful, assistive technologies are provided on long term loan for students with a significant physical disability or severe vision impairment to access curriculum.

 Long term loan access equipment and assistive technology are loaned for the duration of the student’s schooling.
 If they move to another school the equipment is transferred to the new site with them.